-Much of my research explores the impacts of global health initiatives on diverse communities, and the politics of global health governance.
+Much of my earlier (and ongoing) research explores the impacts of global health initiatives on diverse communities, and the politics of global health governance.
 To this end, my first solo-authored book, Mistreated: The Political Consequences of the Fight Against AIDS in Lesotho, examines how HIV and global health program expansion in Lesotho impacted democratic institutions and altered citizens’ political worlds.
 Read more about the book here.
 I also co-edited Case Studies in Corporations and Global Health Governance: Impacts, Influence and Accountability with Kelley Lee (Simon Frasier University) and Ross MacKenzie (MacQuarie University) (Rowman & Littlefield, 2016).
 With Richard Parker, I co-edited the volume, HIV Scale-up and the Politics of Global Health (Routledge, 2015).

 - Mistreated: The political consequences of the fight against AIDS in Lesotho.
 Vanderbilt University Press.
 (2017). http://www.vanderbilt.edu/university-press/book/9780826521552

 - (With Ross MacKenzie and Kelley Lee, eds.)
 Case studies on corporations and global health governance: Impacts, influence and accountability.
 Rowman & Littlefield.
 (2016). https://rowman.com/ISBN/9781783483563/Case-Studies-on-Corporations-and-Global-Health-Governance-Impacts-Influence-and-Accountability

 - (with Richard Parker, ed.)
 HIV scale-up and the politics of global health.
 New York: Routledge.
 (2015). http://www.routledge.com/books/details/9781138843189/